Success requires that you effectively manage your time.

 Early in my career, I learned one of the best time management strategies: Determine what your time is worth and how much you earn per minute.
-I did not know at the time just how important this is.
+At the time, I had no ideal just how important this insight was to my success.

 Initially, the question caught me off guard.
 I can understand that my time is valuable, but seriously, who really cares about the value of each minute?
 After some consideration, I decided it couldn’t hurt to answer the question and subsequently determined that my time was worth $2.00 a minute.
 This translated to $120 an hour or $249,600 a year.
 Later, I revised my goal to $7 a minute or $873,600 a year.
 The value of each minute of my time became a driving force and motivator for the success I have experienced in my business and life, and the best news is that it can be for you too!

-You need to delegate tasks to your staff when the task needs to get done but is not an effective use of your time.
+You need to delegate tasks to your staff when the task needs to get done but is an ineffective use of your time.
 As the leader, you need to seek out opportunities that allow you to find a new client, make the extra sale, and expand your business.
-Let’s look at a real world example:

 Kelly and Guy both began their promising careers in the financial services 15 years ago.
 Fast forward, Kelly has a million dollar advisory business and amazing life.
 Guy is living hand-to-mouth and on the verge of bankruptcy.
 So, you may be wondering what went wrong for Gary, and more importantly, what you can do to ensure it doesn’t happen to you.